ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/3-Release-Notes.md

   > 1.03 to 1.05
 * Glass Armors and Weapons Retexture SE
   > 1.01 to 2.1
+* Vanilla hair remake
+  > 0.7 to 0.19
+* Rally's Bees And More (High Poly)
+  > 1.4 to 1.5
+* Modular SMP Hairstyles
+  > 1.0 to 1.02
+* More realistic fur and antlers for Hagraven Clutter (DTA supported)
+  > 1.2 to 1.4
+* Diverse Farm Fences - Base Object Swapper
+  > 1.4 to 1.5b
+* Water in Wells - mesh-only animated wells
+  > 0.7 to 0.8
+* Skyking Soul Gems
+  > 2 to 2.5
+* moreHUD Inventory Edition
+  > 2.1.2 to 2.1.3
+* Oxygen Meter 2
+  > 1.0.5 to 1.0.7
+* TrueHUD - HUD Additions
+  > 1.1.8 to 1.1.9
+* Skyrim Character Sheet
+  > 1.1.2 to 1.1.4
+* Object Categorization Framework
+  > 4.9 to 5.3
+* The Handy Icon Collection Collective
+  > 1.5 to 1.6
+* Aura's Inventory Tweaks (More SkyUI Icons Sorting Options and Columns)
+  > 4.3 to 4.4.1
+* Particle Patch for ENB
+  > 1.2.8 to 1.2.9
+* Embers XD
+  > 2.9.4 to 2.9.6
+* Lux
+  > 6.4.1 to 6.5.1
+* Frost VFX Edit
+  > 1.12 to 1.2
+* ChickenMike's Random Assortment of Patches (C.R.A.P.)
+  > 2.02 to 2.03
+* Cities of the North - Dawnstar Patch Collection
+  > 5.0 to 5.1
+* The Great City of Winterhold Patch Collection
+  > 2.3.1 to 2.4.1
+* Cities of the North - Falkreath Patch Collection
+  > 1.2 to 1.21.3
+* JK's Guild HQ Interiors Patch Collection
+  > 1.14.3 to 1.18
+* Kauz ENB
+  > 0.1 to 0.1.3

 # Release 1.0
 Save Safe?: YES